activitystream/asa.js/README.md

-# Activitystream Analytics browser script
+# Activity Stream Analytics browser script

 This is the javascript our clients can use on their web sites to allow for easy collecting of customer behaviour.